 Stage 2: Think over powerful functionality for your period tracker

 Your app should help women predict their cycles and inform them of what their bodies are doing.
 Moreover, it should help them either become pregnant or avoid it.
 In some cases, it also should ease their communication with caregivers.
 Let’s see what functionality may help users with these things.

 Having pretty intricate functionality, apps for women need understandable onboarding.
 Onboarding helps users get the idea of the app more quickly, which improves the user experience and helps you retain users.

 You can choose between coach screens (which usually appear on starting an app), instructional overlays (which use pointers and comments in front of UI elements while going through the first app screens), and inboarding (a method when users discover an app while actually using it).
-This article can give you a better understanding of types of user onboarding and the differences between them.
 Now let’s focus on the main features.

 [Inboarding in Eve]